JohnyKam/sorcerer-chain-lightning/README.md

   * skill 3 --> numpad 3
   * skill 4 --> numpad 4

-* In Diablo IV on your Sorcerer, assign ? to skill ? and ? to skill ?
+* In Diablo IV on your Sorcerer, assign:
+  * Unstable Currents to skill 1,
+  * Ice Blades to skill 2,
+  * Teleport to skill 3,
+  * Ice Armor to skill 4

 ## License